Table of contents

 • 15 out of 150 marks will be available from questions similar to the harder questions rated [***] and those rated [****] on the quizzes and example sheets.
 They are intended to push the very best students, and you should not attempt them unless you have already tried all the other questions.
 This will be the last question on the paper, which will ask you to choose one of three parts to attempt.

 • Information about mark moderation is TBD for now.
-I won’t “curve” marks under any circumstances, but I may moderate them upwards if faculty rules permit.
-(The difference is one of motivation - curving marks is a matter of forcing everyone’s marks to fit a pre-set distribution no matter how good they are, while moderation comes from comparing the scripts near the grade boundary to the intended learning outcomes of the unit and making a principled decision on whether the exam was too hard.)
+I won’t curve marks under any circumstances, but I may moderate them upwards if faculty rules permit.
+I won’t ever moderate marks downwards.
+(The difference between curving and moderation is one of motivation - curving marks is a matter of forcing everyone’s marks to fit a pre-set distribution no matter how good they are, while moderation comes from comparing the scripts near the grade boundary to the intended learning outcomes of the unit and making a principled decision on whether the exam was too hard.)

 Practice questions